 Here are three tips excerpted from the still useful report I wrote several years ago on the topic.
 The Special Report is called Meetings of Administrative Professionals Within Companies: Who’s doing it?
 What are they talking about?
 How often?

 This is from Section 4: Recommendations From The Effective Admin under the subtopic Meeting Attendees and Attendance –p.
-29 of the report for those of you who have the report; if you don’t have the report, you can get it.
-The report is one of many resources included at this link for my Best Resources for Administrative Professionals.
+29 of the report for those of you who have the report.
+If you don’t have the report, you can get it.
+The report is one of many resources included in Virtual Association for Administrative Professionals (VAAP) e-membership.

 Even when meetings are voluntary, attendance often will be high for “good” meetings.
 It’s “bad” meetings with poor agendas, leadership and facilitation that have given meetings overall a bad rap.